Amantes Sunt Amentes

-Amantes Sunt Amentes (Latin for Lovers Are Lunatics) is the fourth studio album by Mexican rock band Panda, released on 2 October 2006, through Warner Bros. and Movic Records.
+Amantes Sunt Amentes (Latin for Lovers Are Lunatics) is the fourth studio album by Mexican rock band Panda, released on 2 October 2006, through WEA Latina and Movic Records.
 To promote the album, three singles were released.
 The first, "Narcicista Por Excelencia", including its music video, were premiered on Los 10+ Pedidos on MTV.

 It was notably nominated for the Grammy Award for Best Latin Rock/Alternative Album in 2008.

 It is the highest-selling album in their catalog to date, and was later certified gold and double platinum by AMPROFON for shipments of over 250,000 copies in Mexico.
 It also peaked at number one on the Mexican Albums Chart.